recule556688/community/README.md

 Build Gno in [packages/](./packages).
 Repo steps/improvements (please, work on some!):
+- [ ] Setup basic CI to test p/ & r/ in `packages/`
 - [ ] Connect the packages/ folder to the `gnoverse` namespace on Staging (https://github.com/gnoverse/community/issues/4)
-- [ ] Setup basic CI to test p/ & r/ in packages/
 - [ ] Migrate some/most of the personal packages from [examples/](https://github.com/gnolang/gno/tree/master/examples) here.

-Getting Started: TODO
+## Using this repo

+Please fork this repository and make a PR add your Gno packages to the [`packages/`](./packages) folder, following the standard Gno [Package Path Structure](https://docs.gno.land/resources/gno-packages#package-path-structure).